Bulova: 21st century

-From 2012 to 2015, Bulova produced a line of Swiss-Made watches known as Accu•Swiss, which took the place of the previously discontinued Accutron line.
+From 2012 to 2015, Bulova produced a line of Swiss-made watches known as Accu•Swiss, which took the place of the previously discontinued Accutron line.
 Accu•Swiss itself was discontinued in 2015 at the direction of Citizen.

 In 2019, Bulova reissued the Computron brand, preserving the size and appearance of the originals, but updating the internal electronics.
 The new Computrons were made available in chrome, gold, and black, the first two colors being what had been used for the originals.

-In 2020, Bulova relaunched the Accutron brand.
+In 2020, the Citizen Group split Accutron off from Bulova and launched it as its own stand-alone brand, highlighting its new electrostatic movement technology and re-introducing vintage inspired "Legacy" models.
+This continued in 2023 with the re-introduction of the Accutron "Astronaut T".
+Accutron has stated its intention to continue to develop a new version of the tuning-fork technology, even though industrial equipment used in the 1960s and 1970s to produce the technology no longer exists.

+Use by Jewish cantors

+The Accutron, along with other tuning-fork watches, have become popular with Orthodox Chazzanim (Jewish cantors).
+Most rabbis rule against the use of a conventional tuning fork on Shabbat, due to its similarity to a musical instrument.
+Tuning fork watches are therefore useful as they produce a constant note (360 Hz being a slightly flat F#) that can be easily heard without breaking the laws of Shabbat, particularly as producing the note is not the primary function of the watch (that being telling the time).